snurr-group/mofid/singularity.md

 1. Download the pre-compiled singularity container (`mofid.sif`) from the [most recent release](https://github.com/snurr-group/mofid/releases).
 2. Test your installation using `singularity test mofid.sif`.
 Your installation is successful if you receive the message `Results: 0 errors in 28 MOFs` at the end of the run.

+Alternatively, if you wish to use Docker see [docker.md](docker.md).

 ## Usage
 The singularity container wraps all of the MOFid software into a single package.